Survivor’s pension

 First, you need to find out whether you will retain your membership of the Norwegian National Insurance Scheme while you are abroad.

-Contact NAV to check whether you can keep your financial support during your temporary stay or permanent move abroad.
+Contact Nav to check whether you can keep your financial support during your temporary stay or permanent move abroad.

-If you move to another country, you do not retain your membership of the Norwegian National Insurance Scheme, but you may be entitled to health services in your new country of residence.
+If you move to another country, you do not retain your membership in the Norwegian National Insurance Scheme, but you may be entitled to health services in your new country of residence.
 For more information about this, contact the Norwegian Health Economics Administration (HELFO).

 Can you take your survivor’s pension with you?